NYSE, Honeywell CEOs call for action on "fiscal cliff"

 "Capital is a coward," said Cote of Honeywell, a diversified manufacturer.
 "You don't go to places that are excessively risky or have more risk in them than you are willing to take."

-He said that with many of the world's big democracies - Japan, India, the EU, the United States - in gridlock because of debt, somebody needs to exercise some leadership.
+He said that with many of the world's big democracies - Japan, India, the EU, the U.S. - in gridlock because of debt, somebody needs to exercise some leadership.

 "There is a real opportunity for presidential leadership.
 That is the one guy in the entire country who could make this argument to the American public and give it to them holistic instead of in pieces," Cote said.